Nicolas-Giacomelli/Nicolas-Giacomelli/README.md

 <h2 align="left">Hi 👋!
-My name is Nicolas and I'm a Backend and ML dev from Brazil</h2>
+My name is Nicolas and I'm a Backend dev and Data Scientis from Brazil</h2>

 ###